JaynieA/membersList-email-parser/README.md

 #Description

 Email parser for Uneda Member List Emails.
-Runs every two minutes (approximately) to parse data from emails received, and insert findings into existing Microsoft Access Database.
+Runs every two minutes (approximately), or every hour if after business hours, to parse data from emails received and insert findings into existing Microsoft Access Database.

 ##Requirements to Run